Compaction Factor Test

 7. Now take the weight of the cylinder with concrete (Fully compacted concrete) and find out the weight of the concrete (W2).

-8. Calculate the compaction factor by below given formula.
+8. Calculate the compaction factor for test by the below-given formula.

-The compaction factor is calculated by dividing the value of partially compacted concrete by the value of fully compacted concrete.
+The compaction factor for the test is calculated by dividing the value of partially compacted concrete by the value of fully compacted concrete.

 i.e Compaction Factor = W1/W2